 At the time the article was created Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

 They are shorter, thinner and fewer in number than the lateral lenticulostriate arteries, which arise more distally along the M1 segment.

-The medial lenticulostriate arteries should not be confused with the perforating branches from the A1/A2 segments of the ACA, the largest branch being the recurrent artery of Heubner.
+The medial lenticulostriate perforating arteries from the MCA should not be confused with the perforating branches from the A1/A2 segments of the ACA.
 However, in 26% of cases, the medial lenticulostriate arteries can be replaced by the recurrent artery of Heubner 5.